10 Best Lubes in the Philippines 2026 | Buying Guide Reviewed by Sex and Relationships Therapist

 A study that analyzed more than 3,000 masturbation experiences, reported that participants' ratings of sexual pleasure and sexual satisfaction were statistically significantly higher when a water-based lubricant or silicone-based lubricant was used compared to masturbating without a lubricant.
 Thus, lubricants aren't just for intercourse, you may also use if for your solo satisfaction.

-Apply Lube to Your Body and Your Partner’s
+Apply Lube Directly to Yourself, Your Partner, and Your Toys

 Research also showed that more than half of the time that women used lubricants, they do it by applying it on their vulvas, clitoris, their vaginas, anus, or their partner's genitals.
 Some of them also apply the lubricant directly to their fingers to make masturbation feel better.
 Adding lubricant to the testicles can also provide a different sensation for your male partner/s.